Eastbridge Hospital of St Thomas the Martyr, Canterbury: Modern Eastbridge

 Between 2014 and 2019, extensive restoration took place to preserve those rooms situated directly over the River Stour.
 This work was supported by the Viridor Credits scheme, which funds community, heritage, and biodiversity projects.
 It was formally opened to the public by the Bishop of Dover on 23 March 2019, and named after Archbishop William Juxon, who was a generous benefactor during his tenure, and donated money in 1660 to repair the Brother's Lodgings.

-Eastbridge Today

 Eastbridge is still a functional almshouse to this day, providing accommodation for elderly citizens of Canterbury and Ukrainian refugees in areas of the buildings inaccessible to the public.
-Eastbridge is classed as a Grade I listed building and historical site, which is open for visitors and pilgrims.
-Adult tickets cost £4.50 and children are £3 unless accompanied by an adult, guided tours are subject to availability.
-All tour guides are fully trained, love history and are very knowledgeable.
+Eastbridge is classed as a Grade I listed building and historical site.
+The gardens remain open but the building had to close for visitors due to the requirements for significant structural repairs in 2025.
+In January 2026, it was announced that Eastbridge Hospital was going to be put on Historic England's Heritage at Risk Register.

 Eastbridge is administered by Trustees whose main aims are the maintenance of the ancient buildings, which are of national historic interest, and the welfare of the almshouse residents (Indwellers).